 Ductal carcinoma in situ (DCIS) is a non-invasive breast cancer.

 On a mammogram, DCIS usually looks like a cluster of microcalcifications.
-It can be hard to know from a mammogram image whether the cluster is DCIS or invasive breast cancer.
-(A cluster of microcalcifications can also be a benign finding on a mammogram.
-This means it’s not cancer.)
+It can be hard to know from a mammogram whether the cluster is DCIS or invasive breast cancer.
+A cluster of microcalcifications can also be a benign (not cancer) finding on a mammogram.

 Learn about follow-up after an abnormal mammogram.

 Learn more about DCIS.

 Invasive breast cancer can look like a white patch or mass on a mammogram.

 The tumor cells that began in the milk duct don’t stay within the clear borders of the duct.
 Instead, they invade the nearby breast tissue.
 The outer edges of these cells look fuzzy or spiky (called spiculated).